SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

      - The row number to start with.
 The first row is ``1``.
    * - ``LIMIT``
      - unlimited
-     -
      - 1 to 2147483647.
-         When specified, tells SQream DB to stop loading after the specified number of rows.
+     - When specified, tells SQream DB to stop loading after the specified number of rows.
+Unlimited if unset.
    * - ``DELIMITER``
      - ``','``
-     - Any printable ASCII character
+     - Almost any ASCII character, :ref:`See field delimiters section below<field_delimiters>`
      - Specifies the field terminator - the character or characters that separates fields or columns columns within each row of the file
    * - ``RECORD DELIMITER``
      - ``\n`` (UNIX style newline)